 Health Opportunities through Physical Education (HOPE) Required for Graduation

 Course # 3026010

-Grade Level 9-12
+Grade 9-12

+Level

 Length 1 year

 Prerequisite None

 Credit 1

 The purpose of this course is to develop and enhance healthy behaviors that influence lifestyle choices and student health and fitness.
-Students will alternate learning principals background between and information in a classroom setting and applying that knowledge during physically activity.
+Students will alternate between learning principals and background information in a classroom setting and applying that knowledge during physically activity.
 Content to include: Understand the impact of personal health behaviors on body systems.
-Develop and implement individual nutrition and wellness Demonstrate knowledge of depression, suicide prevention, and stress management skills. knowledge and skills for safety, injury and disease prevention.
+Develop and implement an individual nutrition and wellness plan.
+Demonstrate knowledge of depression, suicide prevention, and stress management skills.
+Apply knowledge and skills for safety, injury and disease prevention.
 Utilize technology to facilitate health and personal fitness.
 Apply effective communication skills to enhance interpersonal relationships, refusal skills and decision making to promote teamwork, sportsmanship, and cultural diversity.
-Demonstrate the ability to make positive decisions regarding Advocate for personal, family and/or community health and fitness promotion.
+Demonstrate the ability to make positive decisions regarding wellness.
+Advocate for personal, family and/or community health and fitness promotion.
 Analyze the influence of culture, media, technology, and other factors on health.